-Sociocultural impacts are largely qualitative in nature, and the emphasis of most of these sections is less on predicting quantifiable impacts than on identifying potential threats and opportunities.
-However, they remain an important element of the proposed action's impact and have attracted much public attention and comment.
-To the extent their significance can be assessed, it is primarily based on the relative magnitude and nature of the proposed action under consideration.
+Sociocultural impacts are qualitative in nature, and thus the emphasis of these sections is on identifying potential threats and opportunities rather than on quantifying impacts.
+Sociocultural impacts however remain an important element of the proposed action's impact and have attracted much public attention and comment.
+The significance of sociocultural impacts are assessed based on the relative magnitude and nature of the proposed action under consideration.

 As part of the analysis, concerns related to socioeconomics that were mentioned by the public, including regulatory stakeholders, during the public scoping meetings were addressed.
-A general account of these comments includes the following:
+These comments included the following: